Quick answer

 How Inheritance Tax Affects SIPP Benefits

 Inheritance tax on SIPPs can be complex, but it’s crucial to grasp how it affects the benefits passed to your beneficiaries.
-If the account holder dies before age 75, SIPP benefits can be withdrawn tax-free.
+If the account holder dies before age 75, SIPP benefits can be withdrawn outside the scope of IHT.
 However, if they die after 75, withdrawals are taxed at the beneficiary’s marginal income tax rate.

 To illustrate this, consider the following example: